NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             lustre file system [ephemeral and persistent storage] on your Cloud platform.

-            .. rubric:: How do I resize the root disk?[\ `edit </index.php?title=FAQ&action=edit&section=7>`__\ ]
+- How do I resize the root
+               disk?[\ `edit </index.php?title=FAQ&action=edit&section=7>`__\ ]
                :name: how-do-i-resize-the-root-diskedit